kobertlam/kickstarter-analysis/README.md

 - Here is the link to [Kickstarter_Challenge.xlsx](Kickstarter_Challenge.xlsx).

 ### Challenges and Difficulties Encountered
-- One challenge is to setup `COUNTIFS` formulas for in the sheet "Outcomes Based on Goals".
+- One challenge is to setup `COUNTIFS` formulas in the sheet "Outcomes Based on Goals".
 By copy and paste the formulas to other columns without using absolute cell reference will require lots of updates in the formula.
-By adding absolute cell reference, it make my live easier!
+By adding absolute cell reference, it makes my life easier!
 ```
 =COUNTIFS(Kickstarter!D:D,">=5000",Kickstarter!D:D,"<=9999",Kickstarter!F:F,"successful",Kickstarter!R:R,"plays")
 =COUNTIFS(Kickstarter!$D:$D,">=5000",Kickstarter!$D:$D,"<=9999",Kickstarter!$F:$F,"successful",Kickstarter!$R:$R,"plays")